ruscoe/openai-php/README.md

 ## Quick set up

 `git clone git@github.com:ruscoe/openai-php.git`

 `cd openai-php`

 `composer install`

 ## Usage example

-This example asks the text-davinci-003 to describe a keyboard.
+This example asks the `text-davinci-003` model to describe a keyboard.
-It instructions the OpenAI API to use more than the default number of tokens so a reasonable length description can be returned.
+It instructs the OpenAI API to use more than the default number of tokens so a reasonable length description can be returned.

 ```php
 <?php